matiasgualino/swift-image_cache/README.md

 Using this code, you can add a mini cache to your app.

 In the FilesCache class, you'll see three levels for an image URL (String).
-First I verify in NSCache (memory), second I verify in disk and if I have not a data, I'll get it from the server.
+First I verify in NSCache (memory), second I verify in disk and if I have not data, I'll get it from the server.

 So, copy and paste this code to load, cached in memory and save in disk an image from URL :)